 The Traffic Violation and Registration Program of the Wisconsin Department of Transportation will be used to suspend the registration of one or all vehicles owned when citations and penalties issued by the University to the vehicle owner remain unpaid.

-Vehicles with unpaid citations are subject to being towed or booted at the owner/operator's expense.
+Vehicles with 3 or more unpaid citations are subject to being towed or booted at the owner/operator's expense.